 Nurses operate daily, keeping efficiency intact and safety as the highest priority at all costs.
 With the help of Maslow’s hierarchy of needs, they alleviate their clients’ optimum health through effective Management of interventions.

-Learn how Maslow had presented all of these needs with a perfectly easy way to understand it through a pyramid.
+Learn how Maslow had presented all of these needs with a straightforward way to understand them through a pyramid.

 Maslow’s Hierarchy of Needs

 - Founded in 1943 by an American psychologist, Abraham Maslow, who owned Russian origins

 - It serves as the ultimate basis for medical teams to set their patient care, especially in prioritization.

 - It came from Maslow’s curiosity why men don’t aspire for something that matches its complex nature considering his spiritual self

 - A conceptualized human needs model is represented through a pyramid in an ascending order starting with physiological needs as the base, safety, and security at the second level, love and belongingness on the third, self-esteem on the fourth, and the last sits atop the summit, self-actualization.

 - Needs at this level root from the bodies’ calling to growth.
 Hence, an adaptation of the word ‘physiological.’

 - Attending to these needs assures one’s survival.

 - Deteriorates one’s physical performance and thought process if not met